sensedeep/dynamodb-onetable/README.md

 The `params.where` clause may be used to define a filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
 See [Where Clause](#where) for more details.

 <a name="model-remove"></a>
 #### async remove(properties, params = {})

 Remove an item from the database.
-This wraps the DynamoDB `delete` method.
+This wraps the DynamoDB `deleteItem` method.

-The `properties` parameter is a Javascript hash containing the required keys or fields that are used to create the keys.
+The `properties` parameter is a Javascript hash containing the required keys or fields that are used to create the primary key.

 Additional fields supplied in `properties` may be used to construct a filter expression.
 In this case, a `find` query is first executed to identify the item to remove.
 Superfluous property fields will be ignored.

-The optional params are fully described below in [Model API Params](#params).
+The optional params are fully described in [Model API Params](#params).
 Some relevant params include:

 The `params.fields` may be set to a list of properties to return.
 This defines the ProjectionExpression.